Parenting in KFL&A

 Hello!

 Your baby is now two months old!
-Today we’ll be talking about milestones, donating breastmilk, and helping your baby sleep.
+Today we’ll be talking about milestones, donating your milk, and helping your baby sleep.

 Immunization alert!